walterdiazesa/express-insider/README.md

 # Logger Library?

 Then what about [Winston](https://www.npmjs.com/package/winston), [Bunyan](https://www.npmjs.com/package/bunyan), [Pino](https://www.npmjs.com/package/pino), etc.?
-Is `express-trail` a replacement to any of those logging libraries?
-No, quite the opposite. `express-trail` is not intended to replace or compete with existing logging libraries like Winston, Bunyan, or Pino.
+Is `express-insider` a replacement to any of those logging libraries?
+No, quite the opposite. `express-insider` is not intended to replace or compete with existing logging libraries like Winston, Bunyan, or Pino.
 Instead, it __complements them__.
-With `express-trail`, you're encouraged to utilize any of these established logging libraries in tandem as `express-trail` acts as a wrapper over these libraries (it uses `console.log` by default).
+With `express-insider`, you're encouraged to utilize any of these established logging libraries in tandem as `express-insider` acts as a wrapper over these libraries (it uses `console.log` by default).
-So it's important to note that `express-trail` doesn't aim to __"provide"__ logging functionality on its own.
+So it's important to note that `express-insider` doesn't aim to __"provide"__ logging functionality on its own.
 Rather, it __"utilizes"__ existing logging functionalities to visually depict the lifecycle of a specific request and its interactions with your express application.

 # Performance